 |TradingView vs. StockCharts Ratings||TradingView||StockCharts|

 |💸 Pricing & Software||★★★★★||★★★★✩|

 |📈 Chart Analysis||★★★★★||★★★★★|

-TradingView scores 4.5/5 because it does well in community, charts, backtesting, news, and screening.
+TradingView scores 4.5/5 because it has the best community, charts, backtesting, news, and screening.
 StockCharts scores 3.9/5 because it lacks social community, financial news, and backtesting capabilities.
-StockCharts’ new advanced charting platform ACP is a big improvement but still lags TradingViews range of charts, indicators, and drawing tools.
+StockCharts’ new advanced charting platform ACP is a big improvement but still lags TradingView’s range of charts, indicators, and drawing tools.

 StockCharts does provide market commentary from leading technical analysts such as John Murphy, but TradingView offers a social community of 10 million users and talented chartists who share ideas constantly.

 Let’s take a look at the outstanding features head to head.

 TradingView and StockCharts cover stocks, indexes, and cryptocurrency; the difference is that StockCharts is US-only, and TradingView is global.
 TradingView features a news stream and a vibrant and active social community of 10 million users sharing charts and ideas.
 StockCharts has no news or social component.

 |🏆 Unique Features||Trading, Backtesting, Community||Members Commentary|